Western North Carolina daytrips: 10 for the bucket list

 For a grand vista of the Blue Ridge mountains, continue on another 3 miles or so to Bald Rock Heritage Preserve.
 No hiking is required to enjoy the view.
 This is a nice detour where you can get out of the car stretch your legs and enjoy the view.
 Sadly much of the rock has been covered in graffiti, however, the view is still quite incredible.

 Like Triple Falls, there really is not a whole lot in the way of restaurants in this area.
 Consider stopping for a quick breakfast in Asheville before hitting the road.
-Izzy’s Coffee Den is a great stop for an quality espresso with pastries & bagels also available for a quick no fuss breakfast.
-If you prefer a sit down, check out Tupelo Honey, a popular Southern style breakfast spot – try the Old Skool Breakfast Bowl ( 2 eggs, potato cracklins, cheddar cheese, black-eyed peas, served over goat cheese grits).
+High Five is a great stop for a quality espresso with delicious bagels with homemade cream cheese also available for a quick no-fuss breakfast.
+If you prefer a sit down, check out Tupelo Honey, a popular Southern style breakfast spot – try the Old Skool Breakfast Bowl (2 eggs, potato cracklins, cheddar cheese, black-eyed peas, served over goat cheese grits).

 Daytrip 7: Whitewater and Dry Falls